ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### draw.io Issues

 1. Issue #620 where setting the icon text background from white to nothing doesn't work.
-Status: TBD.
+Status: Found that this previously worked, so provided example in issue of a working style and a non-working style.
 2. Issue #748 to remove container setting for 3 secondary boxes.
 Status: Opened.
 3. Issue #723 when overlaying a box on multiple boxes which may cause underlying boxes to expand and have to be resized.
 Status: Working as designed but an option is being discussed to disable the auto-resizing.
 4. Issue #724 when adding an icon to a container the icon doesn't remain with the container.
-Status: Found that this scenario doesn't work with nested boxes but icons added to standalone containers does work.
+Status: Found that this scenario doesn't work with nested boxes but does work with icons added to standalone containers.

 ## Visio Notes